Denver Clerk & Recorder and Community Partners to Host Townhalls

 “Denver Housing Authority (DHA) is one of seven HUD approved counseling agencies in the City and County of Denver.
 HUD approved housing counseling agencies provide free comprehensive housing counseling services, information, and options to anyone struggling with their mortgage."
 DHA Resident and Community Service Program Supervisor Charlotte O’Donnell said.

-Town halls start at 6 p.m. - dates and topics are as follows:
+Town halls start at 6 p.m. - dates and topics are detailed here.

 Visit denverclerkandrecorder.org for links and more information.